MarkInc666/missionpinball-website/_draft/2019-03-11-the-awesome-but-little-known-lightshow-creator-for-mpf.md

 ![MPF Monitor](http://docs.missionpinball.org/en/dev/_images/mpf-monitor.jpg)

-It allows you to use drag an drop to position all your switches and lights on a playfield image.
+It allows you to use drag and drop to position all your switches and lights on a playfield image.
 Those positions are then saved to the ``monitor/monitor.yaml`` file in your machine folder.